 Ideal for: Snowbirds and full-timers who stick to one region of the country and are good at gaming the system

-Which discount clubs are best for RV renters?
+Which are the best RV discount clubs for renters?

 If you already have a AAA membership, definitely take advantage of that.
 If not, Passport America is almost always bound to pay for itself very quickly, so that’s probably your safest bet to save money when renting an RV.
-Good Sam Club is a safe bet if you plan to take multiple trips in a given year or have a longer stay at a park in their network.
 Escapees is a great organization, especially if you are thinking about buying an RV someday—it’s the club RV enthusiasts almost universally respect and admire.
 If you like KOA campgrounds, which are some of the nicer ones out there, then their Value Kard is your only means for a discount—just make sure your stay at the campground is long enough to justify the upfront cost.

 Ready to save some money on your next vacation?
 Start searching for a cool RV to rent in your area!